-2.2 Oversubscription criteria
+Oversubscription criteria

-Pupils who have an Education, Health and Care Plan, where the school is named in plan will be admitted.
+Pupils who have an Education, Healthcare Plan where the school is named in the child's plan will be admitted.
 This will reduce the number of places available for other pupils.

 A place will be offered first to applicants in the following category: